larmel/lacc/README.md

 for lacc under [include/stdlib/](include/stdlib).
 The compiler is looking for these files at a default include path configurable by defining `LACC_STDLIB_PATH`, which by default points to the local source tree.
+Install copies the standard headers to `/usr/local/lib/lacc/include`, and produces an optimized binary with this as the default include path.

     make install

-Install copies the standard headers to `/usr/lib/lacc/include`, and produces an optimized binary with this as the default include path.
-The binary is copied to `/usr/bin`, which enables running `lacc` directly from terminal.
+The binary is placed in `/usr/local/bin`, which enables running `lacc` directly from terminal.
 Execute `make uninstall` to remove all the files that were copied.

 Usage
 -----